 - There are many railway companies in Switzerland but they work together to form Switzerland’s rail network.
 The main company is Swiss Federal Railways, referred to by its initials SBB in German, CFF in French, and FFS in Italian.

-- Announcements in stations and on board trains are made in the local language.
+- Announcements in stations and onboard trains are made in the local language.
 Long-distance trains at major stations in popular tourist areas also have announcements in English.

 - The trains were always clean, but not as timely as I was expecting.
-On more than a few occasions, trains were 5-10 minutes late arriving to the station.
+On more than a few occasions, trains were 5-10 minutes late arriving at the station.
 One time a train I was on was late enough to make me miss my connection.
 I even had a train cancelled completely for track maintenance.
 Luckily trains are frequent so disruptions to my travel schedule were minimal.

 Tickets and Reservations

 - Train tickets can be purchased at machines or ticket counters in railway stations, online, or in the SBB Mobile app.
 Rail passes can be purchased online or at Swiss railway stations.

 - It’s not necessary to make reservations for most trains in Switzerland.
 Simply board the train with your rail pass or ticket and choose an open seat.
 Exceptions are international trains and scenic trains, like the Glacier Express and Bernina Express, which require seat reservations for an extra fee.